Do You Qualify for the Interstate Medical Licensure Compact?

 *Additionally, you must:

-- Have graduated from an accredited medical school, or a school listed in the International Medical Education Directory.
+- Have graduated from an accredited medical school, or a school listed in the International Medical Education Directory or its equivalent such as the World Directory of Medical Schools.

 - Have successfully completed ACGME- or AOA-accredited graduate medical education.